-Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by children.
-These include possible adult involvement or criminal or abusive behaviour by children such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a child who is pictured.
+Aggravated incidents involve criminal or abusive elements beyond the creation, sending or possession of sexual images created by young people.
+These include possible adult involvement or criminal or abusive behaviour by young people such as sexual abuse, extortion, threats, malicious conduct arising from personal conflicts, or creation or sending or showing of images without the knowledge or against the will of a young person who is pictured.